isomerpages/mlaw-rop/_information-for-pawners/information-for-pawners.md

 Please refer to this [infographic](https://rop.mlaw.gov.sg/files/Infograph%20on%20Digitalisation%20in%20the%20Pawnbroking%20Sector.pdf) for the permitted modes of serving a notice of forfeiture by a pawnbroker.

 **4. Are pawnbrokers allow to charge a pawner an administrative fee for a pawn ticket?**<br>
 Yes, pawnbrokers that offer <u>cashless payment modes</u>* may charge a pawner a fee of $2 for each pawn ticket issued.
-Please refer to this [infographic](https://rop.mlaw.gov.sg/files/Infograph%20on%20Digitalisation%20in%20the%20Pawnbroking%20Sector.pdf) for more information.<br>
+Please refer to this [infographic](https://rop.mlaw.gov.sg/files/Infograph%20on%20Digitalisation%20in%20the%20Pawnbroking%20Sector.pdf) and [Second Schedule under the Pawnbrokers Act 2015](https://sso.agc.gov.sg/Act/PA2015?WholeDoc=1#Sc2-) for more information.<br>

 <sub>*Credit facilities (e.g. credit cards) are excluded.</sub>